openvinotoolkit/openvino/docs/install_guides/installing-openvino-from-archive-macos.md

    sudo mv m_openvino_toolkit_osx_2022.2.0.7713.af16ea1d79a_x86_64 openvino_2022.2.0.7713
    ```

-3. Create a symbolic link to the folder by issuing:
+4. For simplicity, it is useful to create a symbolic link as below:

    ```
    sudo ln -s openvino_2022.2.0.7713 openvino_2022